 Please do not hesitate to contact the Fee Earner responsible for your case if there is anything that you wish to discuss.
 If they are unavailable you may leave a message with our Legal Administrators or with any other Fee Earner.

 The Directors have ultimate responsibility for your case.
-They are Mark Jerman, Simon Samuels, Ian Clift, L Jane Werry and Bethany Brown at the Benfleet Office and Mark Pearson and Matthew Bone at the Braintree Office.
+They are Mark Jerman, Simon Samuels, Ian Clift, L Jane Werry and Bethany Brown at the Benfleet Office and Matthew Bone at the Braintree Office.

 JSP Solicitors is committed to promoting equality and diversity in all of its dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our Equality and Diversity Policy.